 How much do independent fostering agencies pay?

-Which fostering agency pays the best?
+Which fostering agency pays the most?
 If you want to make a fortune, then fostering is not for you!
 All agencies, local authority and independent, pay sufficient to financially support a child.
 The allowance will cover all that a child needs, taking into account extra costs such as having to do the washing more often or needing to buy a bigger car.
 However, it is valid question for those who have to work full time, have limited resources or their own family to support.
 At AFA we can say that our foster parents are paid regularly and fostering allowances are fair and transparent.
 But if your main concern is finding the top-paying foster care agency, we encourage you to think carefully about your motivations.

 How to find the right fostering agency